-• two full conference days, with overseas keynote speakers;
+- second full conference days, with overseas keynote speakers;

 Conference medals and special banknote overprints will be produced for the event.
 Attractive sponsorship packages are also available.

 More details will be coming as plans advance but we suggest you reserve the dates in your diaries now and make sure that you will be in Wellington on 16-19 October 2020.
 Register your interest at secretary@RNSNZ.org.nz if you want further details.